laurelherting/lmh-headspace/AWS/services.md

     * health monitoring

 ### Elastic Beanstalk and CloudFormation
+* Both are free
-Both are free, but the resources they provision (ex.
-EC2 instances) are not free.
+* Resources they provision are not free
+  * ie. ec2 instances
 * Difference between the two:
-1. Elastic Beanstalk is limited in what it can provision and is not programmable.
+  * Elastic Beanstalk is limited in what it can provision
+    * not programmable
-2. CloudFormation can provision almost any AWS service & is completely programmable
+  * CloudFormation can provision almost any AWS service
+    * completely programmable

 ### EMR
 * Web service: